SherazJutt/veloce-vue/README.md

 pnpm run preview-storybook
 ```

+This will start the storybook production build at `http://localhost:3000`.

 ### Build npm package

 ```bash
 pnpm run build
 ```

-## Production

-Run `pnpm build` to build the package.
-Run `pnpm run build-storybook` to build storybook only.

-To test the storybook locally, you can run `pnpm run preview-storybook`.
-This will start the storybook production build.
+This will build the npm package into the `build/package` directory.